jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 Seriously though, the original UI was a rather standard web 2.0 app, already showing its age, and the rewrite was long overdue.
-With React, Node.js, and a host of backend microservices to power them, the usability and maintainability improvements were't minor.
+With React, Node.js, and a host of backend microservices to power them, the usability and maintainability improvements weren't minor.

 That's not done overnight though.